Turns Out That A Lot Of People Kind Of Liked Kendall Jenner's Pepsi Ad

 A survey of 2,202 people found 44% them had a more favorable view of Pepsi after watching the ad, while about a quarter of them had a less favorable view.
 Sentiment toward the ad varied widely by race: 75% of Latinos and 51% of blacks said the ad made them more favorable toward Pepsi, while just 41% of whites said the same.

-The ad didn't do much for its star, though: just 28% of respondents said it made them see Kendall Jenner more favorably, according to polling and research firm Morning Consult, which ran the survey.
+The ad didn't do much for its star, though: just 28% of respondents said it made them see Kendall Jenner more favorably, according to the media and survey research company Morning Consult, which ran the survey.

 The ad was pulled by the company hours after it was launched last week, after a rush of online criticism over its depiction of an ambiguously apolitical street protest where tensions with police were resolved by an ice-cold Pepsi delivered by a Keeping Up With The Kardashians star.